Syria gravediggers have no time to wait for the dead

 On Sunday morning the workers were back, digging fresh graves for the next victims, whoever they may be.

-“We know the plane is coming to hit us, so we’re being prepared,” said Abu Sulaiman, one of a few men digging at the Sheikh Saad cemetary.
+“We know the plane is coming to hit us, so we’re being prepared,” said Abu Sulaiman, one of a few men digging at the Sheikh Saad cemetery.

 “Massacres are happening.
 We’re putting every two or three bodies together.
 We’ve been working and digging since 6 in the morning.
 We’re going to dig 10 new graves today,” he said.